 Buffalo Plaid

-Buffalo plaid pairs perfectly with other wintery textures and pieces, so be sure to leave out any buffalo plaid when packing away your Christmas decor.
+Buffalo plaid pairs perfectly with other wintery textures and pieces, so be sure to leave out any buffalo plaid when packing away your Christmas décor.
 Really any plaid is perfect for winter and it pretty much screams cozy!
-I left out our buffalo plaid pillow covers to layer with other pillows.
-A little buffalo plaid goes a long way, but it’s perfect for the season!
+I left a few cozy blankets on our blanket ladder and made sure to include a plaid one.
+Blanket ladders scream cozy cabin, btw!
+I left out our buffalo plaid pillow covers to layer with other throw pillows in our living room.
+A little buffalo plaid goes a long way, but it’s the perfect time for it!

 Sticks or Logs

-Like pinecones, sticks or small logs are a great way to incorporate a woodsy and wintery vibe to your space during the winter months.
+Like pinecones, sticks, small logs or other natural elements are a great way to incorporate a woodsy and wintery vibe to your space during the winter months.
+Birch logs fill my Pinterest and IG feed around this time of year.
 As you can see, I took a walk to the woodshed to fill my cute little white hyacinth basket ($10 score from Home Goods).
 The logs made for a great replacement filler once I packed my ornaments away.
-This setup would be cute on your fireplace too!
+This setup would be cute below your fireplace mantle too!

 Villages or Wooden Houses

 I just love my little houses and villages.
-If you snagged these wooden houses from Target’s dollar spot a few years ago, feel free to leave them out for the winter.
+If you snagged these wooden houses from Target’s dollar spot last year, feel free to leave them out for the winter.
 The wood texture looks great with my wintery pieces too!

 Use My Free Winter Printables